Generalized Kramers-Wannier Duality from Bilinear Phase Map

-\prlsection{Generalized Bilinear Phase Map } We now turn to 1D systems with other types of global symmetries --- here ``global'' is defined as the symmetry operation grows linearly with the system size.
-One such example is the symmetry of flipping the even or odd spins only on the spin chain.
-While it is possible to construct generalized KW duality for such models, it is not straightforward to see its properties such as the loss of unitarity and sectors of different boundary conditions.
+\prlsection{Generalized Bilinear Phase Map } We now turn to 1+1D, $p$-level qudit systems with other types of global symmetries (here ``global'' is defined as the symmetry operation grows linearly with the system size) and their associated KW dualities.
+One such example is the symmetry of flipping only the even or odd spins on the spin chain.
+We mainly consider prime number $p$ but the framework can be extended to nonprime $p$'s with more careful number theory treatment.
+The spin variable $s=0,1,\ldots,p-1$ is an element of $\mathbb{Z}_p$, which is closed with respect to naturally defined addition and multiplication (ring).
+When $p$ is prime, any nonzero element of $\mathbb{Z}_p$ has an inverse; $\mathbb{Z}_p$ can thus be regarded as a field $\mathbb{F}_p$.
+The BPM is now formulated in terms of linear algebra over $\mathbb{F}_p$.

-This is exactly the problem solved by the Bilinear Phase Map construction: for each generalized KW duality, one simply needs to analyze its corresponding matrix $\vb*{A}$ to straightforwardly derive these properties of the generalized duality.